ChilliCream/graphql-platform/website/src/docs/hotchocolate/get-started.md

 </ApiChoiceTabs.Regular>
 </ApiChoiceTabs>

 The `AddGraphQLServer` returns an `IRequestExecutorBuilder` which is the main way to configure our GraphQL server.
-In the above example we are specifying which Query type should be exposed by our GraphQL server.
+In the above example we are specifying the Query type that should be exposed by our GraphQL server.

 #### 6. Mapping the GraphQL endpoint